Lila A. Jaber

 BA '88 (Political Science), JD '90

-In her third decade of regulatory policy and government practice, Lila Jaber leads a statewide regulatory and legislative government affairs practice and serves as the Regional Managing Shareholder for one of the largest commercial law firms in Florida -- Gunster.
+In her third decade of regulatory policy and government practice, Lila Jaber recently retired from one of Florida's leading law firms, Gunster Yoakley & Stewart where she successfully built and led a statewide regulatory and legislative government affairs practice earning her the role of Regional Managing Shareholder.
 Notably, Lila is also the architect of Florida's Women in Energy Leadership Forum, an annual initiative that highlights the workforce and economic development contributions of the electric and natural gas industries by affording women a platform to share their personal stories and career paths to inform, inspire and motivate others.
+In conjunction with her life-long desire to share success stories of working professionals, Lila recently launched a monthly news publication named The Power Source, Igniting the Future of Florida.

 Lila served two terms as both Commissioner and Chairman of the Florida Public Service Commission overseeing the state's implementation of economic regulatory policy and procedure for the energy, natural gas, water and telecommunications industries.
 Directly accountable for a then 380-member staff and for regulatory decisions impacting a $17 billion investor-owned utility industry, Lila represented Florida nationally on NARUC and chaired the Universal Service Joint Board and the FCC Advanced Services Task Force, where she promoted policies to bridge the digital divide so that all Americans have access to telephone and broadband services.

 Through her years of public service and civic engagement, Lila continuously strives to cultivate ongoing relationships with the state's most influential decision-makers in local and state governments, based on a foundation of trust and respect.
-As a result of years of board service, including in government, Lila is frequently sought for administrative law advice specific to public records requests and sunshine law compliance.
+Her knowledge of Chapter 120 and the Administrative Procedure Act allows her to support her clients in understanding government practices.
+Lila represents water, electric, natural gas, and telecommunications companies in major and complex mergers and acquisitions, full PSC rate cases, settlement negotiations, and in relationship building and branding.
+As result of years of board service, including in government, Lila is frequently sought for administrative law advice specific to public records requests and sunshine law compliance.
+In addition, she represents clients in enforcement matters brought by the Office of Attorney General involving Chapter 501 Unfair Trade Practice Disputes.

 In May 2019, Lila was appointed to the Board of Trustees of Stetson University, her alma mater, where she received her Bachelor of Arts and Sciences degree in 1988 and her Juris Doctor from Stetson University College of Law in 1990.
 Lila and her husband, children, and grandchild reside in Tallahassee, Florida.